Apollo and Daphne: Apollo and Daphne in art

-The Rococo artist Giovanni Battista Tiepolo did two oil versions of this subject (Louvre Museum, 1741, and National Gallery of Art, Washington D.C., c.
-1755-60).
+The Rococo artist François Boucher made a chalk drawing of Apollo and Daphne (c.
+1730s, private collection) in which one of her feet rests on her father's body as her arms blossom into branches and leaves.
+Giovanni Battista Tiepolo did two oil versions of this subject (Louvre Museum, 1741, and National Gallery of Art, Washington D.C., c.
+1755–60).
 In both paintings, Cupid hides beneath Daphne's garments while her hands sprout leaves.

-It has been argued that The Kiss by Gustav Klimt is a painting symbolic of the kissing of Daphne by Apollo at the moment she is transformed into a laurel tree, though Klimt's own biographers make no mention of this story being an inspiration for the work.
+The Kiss by Gustav Klimt is sometimes interpreted as an iconographic depiction of Apollo kissing Daphne upon her transformation into a laurel tree.

 John William Waterhouse's Pre-Raphaelite style Apollo and Daphne, 1908 (private collection), features a Daphne in the guise of one of his typical femme fatales.

-Meret Oppenheim's Daphne and Apollo (1943, Lukas Moeschelin collection, Basel) has both Daphne and Apollo undergoing a metamorphosis, which reflects the artist's interest in androgeny.
+Meret Oppenheim's Daphne and Apollo (1943, Lukas Moeschelin collection, Basel) has both Daphne and Apollo undergoing a metamorphosis, which reflects the artist's interest in androgyny.

 Milet Andrejevic, a Yugoslavian immigrant to the U.S., set his Apollo and Daphne (1969, Rhode Island School of Design Museum, Providence) in New York's Central Park.

-Boris Vallejo, the Peruvian-born fantasy painter, based his Daphne and Apollo (1989, private collection) on Arnold Schwartzenegger and Sandahl Bergman, the warrior queen Valeria from the film Conan the Barbarian (1982).
+Boris Vallejo, the Peruvian-born fantasy painter, based his Daphne and Apollo (1989, private collection) on Arnold Schwarzenegger and Sandahl Bergman, the warrior queen Valeria from the film Conan the Barbarian (1982).

 Ivan Bubentcov, a Russian painter influenced by Tom of Finland, made a queer version of the Apollo and Daphne myth by synthesizing it with the Pygmalion story.

 The Apollo and Daphne theme has appeared in many forms within popular culture, including tattoos, cake icing, and jewelry.
 Heather Roblin's “Daphne & Apollo fingertips” (2013) permit any woman to sprout leaves from her fingertips.